EvanShizas/a21-culminating-project/a21-culminating-project/src/README.md

 - 1.0.0 --> Release/Final

 Backup Information:
+- Go the "backups" folder located in the root directory
 - Create a folder containing the version number of the previous version (ex.
 0.0.1)
 - Copy the Java Class file into the backup folder
 - Change the version number of the current Java Class file, following the numbering rules for its respective package